wpswings/event-tickets-manager-for-woocommerce/README.md

 [youtube https://www.youtube.com/watch?v=hf2gImcoqqk&w=560&h=315&rel=0]

-##  WITH EVENT TICKETS MANAGER FOR WOOCOMMERCE PLUGIN, YOU CAN:
+##  WITH THE WOOCOMMERCE EVENT TICKETS MANAGER PLUGIN YOU CAN:

 * Add events as a WooCommerce product type on your online store.
 * From the event management plugin Manage the stock of tickets as admin.